-The Intex 28620EP Handheld Rechargeable Spa Pool Vacuum is highly rated device for spa cleaning and comes with extension poles so you can easily reach the bottom of the hot tub to remove debris.
+The Intex 28620EP Handheld Rechargeable Spa Pool Vacuum is a highly rated device for spa cleaning and comes with extension poles so you can easily reach the bottom of the hot tub to remove debris.

-The Grit-Gitter Hot Tub and Spa Vacuum Cleaner for Spot Cleaning Sand and Dirt from Pool Blaster is purpose built to remove sand and grit from a hot tub or spa.
+The Grit-Gitter Hot Tub and Spa Vacuum Cleaner for Spot Cleaning Sand and Dirt from Pool Blaster is purpose-built to remove sand and grit from a hot tub or spa.

 3. Siphon using a hose